-Students should indicate if there is a formal application process (separate from the Common Application) for the internship or research apprenticeship for which they seek funding.
+Students should indicate if there is a formal application process (separate from the Common Application) for the unpaid research assistantship for which they seek funding.
 Students will be required to submit a copy of the acceptance letter confirming the internship to CUSE.

 - A Proposal (4-5 double-spaced pages) that includes:

 - A description of the organization offering the internship or research assistantship.

-- A discussion of the research question or topic you are considering that may be informed by the internship/assistantship experience.
+- A discussion of the research question or topic you are considering that may be informed by the assistantship experience.

 - A detailed description of the activities you expect to undertake within that time frame, with start and end dates.

-- A description of the learning goals for the internship or research assistantship.
+- A description of the learning goals for the research assistantship.

-- A discussion of how the internship/assistantship experience relates to your academic work, particularly as it relates to your goals for research, scholarship, or creative endeavors (e.g. how the internship/assistantship lays the groundwork for a senior thesis, capstone, or other project), andyour overall trajectory post-graduation.
+- A discussion of how the assistantship experience relates to your academic work, particularly as it relates to your goals for research, scholarship, or creative endeavors (e.g. how the assistantship lays the groundwork for a senior thesis, capstone, or other project), and your overall trajectory post-graduation.
 The most persuasive proposals clearly indicate how this particular event contributes to your long-term trajectory by preparing you for the job market of your chosen career, introducing you to key scholars in your field, or providing an essential learning experience for your research with explicit, specific language.

 - Any additional information or items relevant to your proposal.